dotnet/jitutils/src/jit-rl-cse/README.md

    3      72.66 | 1,2
    4      73.15 |
    ```
 The `*` here indicates a new best result.
-So the stochastic policy has already found the optimial sequence in rounds 2 and 3.
+So the stochastic policy has already found the optimal sequence in rounds 2 and 3.

 Let's look at what happens in round 4.
 We first run the stochastic policy to generate a rollout.